 The Lease Calculator can be used to calculate the monthly payment or the effective interest rate on a lease.
 If the interest rate is known, use the "Fixed Rate" tab to calculate the monthly payment.
 If the monthly payment is known, use the "Fixed Pay" tab to calculate the effective interest rate.
 Or use the Auto Lease Calculator regarding auto lease for U.S. residents.

 Residual value, sometimes called salvage value, is an estimate of how much an asset will be worth at the end of its lease.
-As an example, a car worth $20,000 being leased for 3 years can have a residual value of $10,000 when the lease ends.
+It is most commonly associated with car leasing.
+As an example, a car worth $20,000 that is leased for 3 years can have a residual value of $10,000 when the lease ends.
+Residual value is not exclusive to car leases, but can be leases of any type of asset, as long as it depreciates and can be sold at value once again.
 For most assets, the longer the lease period, the lower the residual value.
-Residual value is also often used to refer to the value of an asset after depreciation.
+One exception to this is real estate assets, which may have higher residual values after the lease period.
+The term "residual value" is also often used to refer to the value of an asset after depreciation.
 For more information or to do calculations involving depreciation, use the Depreciation Calculator.

 Leasing a Car

-Auto leases enable people to drive new cars while under warranty for short term without the financial burden associated with new car purchases.
-However, it generally costs more to lease a new car for a specific time period rather than owning it (assuming the cost of ownership is prorated over its expected life).
+Auto leases enable people to drive new cars for a short term while under warranty, and without the financial burden associated with new car purchases.
+However, it generally costs more to lease a new car for a specific time period than it does to own it (assuming the cost of ownership is prorated over its expected life).
 Leasing used cars is possible, but not as prevalent.
-There are many factors to consider in an auto lease, such as the initial down payment, the amount of the monthly payment, the term of the lease (this is usually three years in the U.S., but it is possible to lease longer), and the average accumulated miles in a year.
+There are many factors to consider in an auto lease, such as the initial down payment, the amount of the monthly payment, the term of the lease, and the average accumulated miles in a year.
+One characteristic that is unique to car leasing is something called the money factor, which is an alternative method of presenting the amount of interest charged on a lease with monthly payments.
+Money factor, sometimes called "lease factor" or "lease fee," can be translated into the more common annual percentage rate (APR) by multiplying it by 2,400.

-Monthly payments are based on the difference between the cost of the new automobile (transaction price or capitalized cost), and what the car is forecasted to be worth at the end of the leasing period (residual value).
-This difference is financed at a particular rate of interest which is called the leasing rate.
+Monthly payments are mainly based on the difference between the cost of the new automobile (transaction price or capitalized cost), and what the car is forecasted to be worth at the end of the leasing period (residual value).
 Security deposits will most likely be required at signing.
 Additional charges may be imposed by dealers, so discuss all financing carefully before agreeing to a car leasing contract.
+Some lease contracts allow for the lessee to purchase the leased vehicle after the end of the lease.
 For more information or to do calculations regarding auto leases, use the Auto Lease Calculator.

 Leasing Real Estate